UVA-Course-Explorer/.github/profile/README.md

 ## Low Quality Search Results Due to Classes with Short Descriptions
 We've found that classes with short descriptions pop up in search results quite often, even if they are not closely related to the search query.
-We may try to address this by generating descriptions using a Large Language Model for courses with short descriptions.

 ## Lack of user authentication
 We currently do not require user authentication/login to use our site.
 We do not want to require users to log in to use our application.
 We do have CORS set up to prevent other sites from hitting our API, but it is still quite easy to spam our server with requests (from either the website, or by directly accessing our publicly-exposed API).

-## Styling (especially on mobile devices)
-The organization of our catalog needs to be improved on mobile devices of different screen sizes.
-We are planning to shift over to a CSS framework soon to make it easier to have our catalog be responsive on different screen sizes.

 If you have ideas to address any of the above limitations, please let us know through our [feedback form](https://forms.gle/Jq2di8Zji4tDNKZF8) or by emailing us at uvacourseexplorer@gmail.com

 # Planned Future Features
-We are planning to add catalog pages that display the various engagement and discipline requirements for the College of Arts & Sciences.

-We are also planning to add more filtering options on the Search page.

-We also plan to add outlines on the catalog pages to make them easy to navigate (so you don't need to scroll a lot to get to the bottom).

-Add functionality to go back on search pages

-And as discussed in the limitations section, we may experiment with appending LLM-generated descriptions to short descriptions to improve search results.
+- [ ] Attendance/Waitlist Graphs
+- [ ] Dropdown on Catalog to Select Semester/Term (instead of a separate page)